Enabling Single Sign-On in Threat Stack

 Configuring Threat Stack

-3) After you configure your IdP to recognize Threat Stack, enter the following information into the Authentication form fields:
+3) After you configure your IdP to recognize Threat Stack, paste the values into the SSO form fields:

 - Identity Provider SAML 2.0 URL